 Stairs and elevators are an unavoidable and unremarkable aspect of daily life.
 People use them every day without a second thought, trusting that they’re free of dangerous defects.
 In the vast majority of cases this is true.
 Unfortunately, even slightly faulty stairs and elevators can cause an accident, which can lead to serious injury.
 That’s why it’s important that everyone, both those responsible for stairs and elevators and those who use them, is aware of their rights and obligations under Australian law.

-In the case of stairs, some classic and common hazards include:
+In the case of stairs, common hazards include:

 - Being wet and/or slippery

-- Being inappropriate or uneven height or width
+- Being an inappropriate or uneven height or width

 - Lacking railings (or having faulty railings), and